skywalkerSam/starboy-blogs/_data/posts/an-ordinary-human.md

 –––

+i was on the roof taking a walk, enjoying the view, and it just hit me like a wave of everything all at once — i was delirious. i almost cried writing that last section.

 &nbsp;

-i was on the roof taking a walk and enjoying the view, and it just hit me like a wave of everything all at once – i was delirious. i almost cried writing the last section.

-Look at me, comforting myself with words i'd like to hear...
+Look at me, comforting myself with words i'd like to hear...`

 &nbsp;